JRRudy1/pyo3_gc_error/README.md

 implementing the `__traverse__` magic method (see [Garbage Collector Integration](https://pyo3.rs/v0.19.1/class/protocols.html#garbage-collector-integration) in PyO3's docs).
 The error (or limitation) results in a hard abort, and is particularly problematic since it cannot be caught from Python using a `try`/`except` block.

-This repository provides a minimal reproducible example of the error, details the sequence of events leading up to it, and presents a temporary workaround.

 ## Minimal Reproducible Example